nodejs/node/doc/api/esm.md

 could provide different implementations between Node.js and other JS environments.

-Whenever using environment branches, it is highly recommended to always include a `"defaut"` condition where possible.
+When using environment branches, include a `"defaut"` condition where possible.
 Always providing a `"default"` condition ensures that any unknown JS environments are able to use a universal implementation where possible, which helps avoid JS environments from having to